Lornakaboro/Lornakaboro/README.md

 - Javascript

 ###
-🌼 I am currunelty working on 📚
+🌼 I am currently working on 📚

 - building projects using Javascript